How to apply

 You can access your account at any time.

-□ Bologna 1st cycle degree or a bachelor degree in*:
+- Bologna 1st cycle degree or a bachelor degree in*: In original language and translated into English.

 If the diploma is not available before the deadline, a detailed transcript of records/mark sheet up to the semester before the last of the subject-specific University degree to be obtained must be submitted.
 The transcript must contain an overall cumulative grade point average or average mark.

-Documentation that the candidate meets the level B2 within the Common European Framework of Reference for Languages, CEFR
+Documentation that meets the level B2 within the Common European Framework of Reference for Languages, CEFR

 Examples of documents